es devlin on drawing 50 people displaced from their homelands for her installation in london

 Es devlin’s congregation, an installation of portraits in london

 Months after her box of rain ‘Surfacing’ appeared at Art Basel 2024, Es Devlin returns with Congregation.
 In a conversation with designboom before the unveiling, she unpacks her recent large-scale installation involving fifty portraits of fifty displaced people, those who were forced to leave their homelands because of wars and conflicts.
-She has created it with the UK for UNHCR, the United Nations Refugee Agency, and the installation is a show of collective drawings, a hint at its title Congregation.
-It’s going to be inside the St Mary Le Strand church in London between October 4th and 9th, 2024, in time for Frieze London 2024.
+Working with the UK for UNHCR, the United Nations Refugee Agency, the English artist hosts a show of collective drawings, a hint at its title Congregation, inside the St Mary Le Strand church in London between October 4th and 9th, 2024, in time for Frieze London 2024.

 These illustrations are accompanied by public choral performances within the surrounding area of the Strand, outside The Courtauld, at 7pm each evening (except Monday).
 Fifty portraits of displaced people are arranged on multiple levels inside the church.
 They’re drawn using chalk and charcoal on cardboard, and each portrait is holding an empty box.
 Es explains to designboom that as soon as the show begins, the one Ekow Eshun curated in collaboration with King’s College London and in partnership with The Courtauld, fifty light paintings that she herself has made are projected onto the box as animations, filling it up with specific objects that are dear to her subjects.